mingchaoliao/edb/resources/views/wiki/admin.md

 php artisan migrate
 ```

-<p style="color: #B61E2E;">note: after executing this command, a default super administrator account have been created.</p>
+note: after executing this command, a default super administrator account have been created.

  - email: `admin@localhost`
  - password: same as value of `APP_KEY` in `.env` file